daipom/CustomCommandBindings/README.md

-# Sublime Text 3 Plugin to Add Some Command Bindings for Sublime Text 3
+# Sublime Text 3 Plugin to Add Some Command Bindings

 ## Overview

 There are many useful functions in Sublime Text 3.
-But we can't use some of these functions in Command Palette, so we have to remember their shortcut keys.
+But we can't use some of these functions in Command Palette,
+so we have to remember their shortcut keys.

 This plugin add such commands which you can use in Command Palette.